surabhigovil/cmpe258-project-team-phoenix/README.md

 # Driver Attention Detection using CNN (cmpe258-project-team-phoenix)

-We developed a model which classifies a given image into one of the ten classes defined for distraction or safe driving based on the activity the driver is doing in an image.
+We developed a CNN based model which classifies a given image into one of the ten classes defined for distraction or safe driving based on the activity the driver is doing in an image.
 We used [StateFarm dataset](https://www.kaggle.com/c/state-farm-distracted-driver-detection) available on Kaggle for our project.
 For getting real time inference from the trained model, we used Apache Airflow to orchestrate our Machine learning pipeline.

 **An example image of a distracted driver**